calliope-edu/LofiRobot/README.md

-# Calliope x LOFI Robot MakeCode Extension
+## Calliope x LOFI Robot MakeCode Extension

-👉 Open this page at [https://calliope-edu.github.io/robots/](https://calliope-edu.github.io/robots/)

 This extension can be used to build LOFI Robot models with fewer blocks while also integrating the necessary Bluetooth settings directly into the project.
 Although you are not required to use the predefined blocks, it is still recommended to add this extension.